MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/shifts-connector-ukg-prerequisites.md

 - Some frontline workers are allowed to take shifts from other stores within the Central London Area.
 In other words, in UKG Pro WFM, these frontline workers are part of a job transfer set.

 > [!NOTE]
-> Shifts doesn't yet support the concept of cross-locations.
+> Shifts doesn't yet support workers' request across different teams.
 This means that workers can't offer or swap shifts with workers who are in different locations (that is, on different teams in Teams).
 Workers can only perform these actions within their own team.

 ### UKG Pro Workforce Management location structure